 Shooting for the Moon

-The craft in the museum, shipped by truck and ferry across Europe, is a test model from the Moscow Aviation Institute and, of the
+The craft in the museum, shipped by truck and ferry across Europe, was a test model from the Moscow Aviation Institute and, of the

 three or four in existence, is reputedly the most intact that survives.

 It’s so huge that special lifting gear had to winch it into place in three parts.
 For a while museum staff worried that the ceiling would be too low for its towering 16ft height once reconstructed.
 Technical teams from the Moscow Aviation Institute arrived in July to assemble their giant baby and it squeezed in.

 If the LK had made a 1968 landing, as the Soviets planned in 1964, and Leonov had become the first man on the Moon, it would not have been a comfortable journey.
 One design issue was the lack of a tunnel to link the lander to the orbiting ‘mothership’, unlike Apollo’s lander and command module.

 The cosmonaut would have to leave the ship and spacewalk to the lander, letting himself in by the oval hatch.
 They were so shaped to allow the cosmonaut to enter wearing the stiff, bulky Krechet spacesuit with its inbuilt life-support system – air purifiers, dehumidifiers, heat controls and a beacon for ground control to track where he was.
 Gold visors filtered ultraviolet radiation and an oval ring on the back enabled the wearer to roll over and pick himself up if he fell.

 During landing, the main view was through a window angled down towards the lunar surface.
 Inside, the pilot would have had to steer to a touchdown standing at the controls.
 Like Apollo, there was no seating, to save vital weight.
 One joke of the time, which had a ring of truth, was that the payload would have to include a shelf behind the cosmonaut’s head to carry a bust of Lenin.